Why are my snake plant’s tips brown?

 - Fertilize your snake plant once a month with a diluted fertilizer.

-If you think your snake plant’s tips are turning brown because of too much light, you can try to fix the problem by following these steps:
+u think your snake plant’s tips are turning brown because of too much light, you can try to fix the problem by following these steps:- Move your snake plant to a spot with less direct sunlight.

 - Use a sheer curtain or shade cloth to filter the sunlight.